-Compare your options for adopting a puppy vs. a young dog vs. senior dog.
+Compare your options for adopting a puppy vs. a young dog vs. a senior dog.
 Puppies require a lot of work when it comes to potty training and obedience.
 They need to be let outside a lot!
 They chew and mouth.
 If you don’t want your things chewed up or don’t have the time or money to train a puppy, highly consider adopting an adult dog.

 Young adult dogs (1-6 years old), are usually already potty and sometimes obedience trained.
-This is a great option if you still want a lot of energy in your dog and willing to exercise and train as needed.
+This is a great option if you still want a lot of energy in your dog and are willing to exercise and train as needed.

 Yes, even if you adopt an adult dog, puppy-proofing your house is a must.
-Cords, medicines, chocolate, plants, all can be deadly in the wrong situation.
+Cords, medicines, chocolate, and plants, all can be deadly in the wrong situation.
 Check your house, crawl on your hands and knees and what do you see?

 Lucky for you we have a Puppy Proofing Checklist.